Biden taps Montana environmentalist for US public lands boss

 Published

+The White House dropped plans to install progressive Elizabeth Klein as deputy Interior secretary following objections from Alaska Republican Sen. Lisa Murkowski and West Virginia Democratic Sen. Joe Manchin.

-The confrontations resemble political fights that took place over many of President Donald Trump’s appointees — only now it’s...
+The confrontations resemble political fights that took place over many of former President Donald Trump’s appointees — only now...